-The analysis of usable open spaces (including open lawns, recreational fields used for informal gatherings, formal open spaces, plazas, and courtvards) shown below illustrates the relative lack of usable open space north of Campus Drive.
+The analysis of usable open spaces (including open lawns, recreational fields used for informal gatherings, formal open spaces, plazas, and courtyards) shown below illustrates the relative lack of usable open space north of Campus Drive.
 It highlights the need to balance the mix of land uses in those areas to provide a campus setting with more community and environmentally-focused landscape spaces.
 These needs were further reinforced by heat mapping of the Washington, D.C. metro region, highlighting increased heat levels in areas on and around campus, where development is significantly more dense than surrounding areas.
 Additionally, expanding the existing open space network will play a critical role in addressing severe flooding and make vital connections to the larger environmental network, which extends into College Park and beyond.

+KEY PROJECTS AND INITIATIVES

-- " Extend McKeldin: Extend the presence and pathway from McKeldin Mall to the west into Lot 1 and to the east into a new Armory Plaza, both of which serve as entries and arrival points to the campus. - " Develop a Grand Armory Gateway: Establish a new gateway plaza at the foot of the iconic Armory Building that greets visitors from the new Purple Line station across Baltimore Avenue. - " Create a New Stamp Union Lawn: Relocate Shipley Field and create new open space that allows for students and events to flow out from the Union into the adjacent lawn space. - " Better Integrate the Paint Branch: Develop a new signature open space extending from Paint Branch that provides critically needed outdoor gathering space in the northeast area of campus, mitigates the areas flood risk and reduces the district's heat island effect with resilient planting and landscape design. - Complete Development of Mayer Mall: Use redevelopment and infill to fulfill the original vision of Mayer Mall as a dense and active node at the southwest end of the campus academic spine. - Develop a Central Campus Hub: Create a new transit plaza that boldly welcomes visitors to campus with an iconic new space that unites the street with adjacent frontages of Cole Fieldhouse, Stamp Student Union and a new academic building. - Create a Champions Plaza: A signature new plaza space that anchors the future northwest athletics village and provides space for gameday events and programming.
+Extend McKeldin: Extend the presence and pathway from McKeldin Mall to the west into Lot 1 and to the east into a new Armory Plaza, both of which serve as entries and arrival points to the campus.

+Develop a Grand Armory Gateway: Establish a new gateway plaza at the foot of the iconic Armory Building that greets visitors from the new Purple Line station across Baltimore Avenue.

+Create a New Stamp Union Lawn: Relocate Shipley Field and create new open space that allows for students and events to flow out from the Union into the adjacent lawn space.

+Better Integrate the Paint Branch: Develop a new signature open space extending from Paint Branch that provides critically needed outdoor gathering space in the northeast area of campus, mitigates the areas flood risk and reduces the district's heat island effect with resilient planting and landscape design.

-A comparison of usable open spaces across campus illustrates a disparity between the relative proportion of open space in each campus district.
-The area north of Campus Drive falls short of the target 25-50% ratio that exists south of Campus Drive.
+Complete Development of Mayer Mall: Use redevelopment and infill to fulfill the original vision of Mayer Mall as a dense and active node at the southwest end of the campus academic spine.

+Develop a Central Campus Hub: Create a new transit plaza that boldly welcomes visitors to campus with an iconic new space that unites the street with adjacent frontages of Cole Fieldhouse, Stamp Student Union and a new academic building.

+Create a Champions Plaza: A signature new plaza space that anchors the future northwest athletics village and provides space for gameday events and programming.

-PEOPLE-FIRST MOBILITY
+PFOPI F-FIRST MOBILITY

 The campus's size and urban context, transit access, and largely orthogonal organization of buildings presents tremendous opportunities to enhance the existing circulation system to promote a people-first approach to mobility.
 Major campus streets can be reimagined as generously landscaped, multimodal corridors that bind the campus core and safely provide access from conveniently-located parking areas.
-New campuswide pathways can resolve existing north-south circulation constraints and provide safe access to the campus core for bikes and scooters.
+New campus-wide pathways can resolve existing north-south circulation constraints and provide safe access to the campus core for bikes and scooters.